 How Often Will They Need to Be Vaccinated?

 Your veterinarian should determine the best vaccination schedule for your pet.

 Most vaccines provide adequate protection when administered every few years, but others may require frequent schedules to maintain the pet’s immunity.

 You need to understand that most pet diseases are preventable as long as you have your pets vaccinated.

 With vaccinated pets, you’ll have peace of mind knowing that they are safe, you are safe, and the whole family’s safety.

-So, if you’ve found yourself wondering, should I vaccinate my dog?
+So, if you’ve wondered, should I vaccinate my dog?

 The answer is yes.